vaughany/moodle-block_searchthiscourse/readme.md

 > **Note:** Data not in the database (for example, the contents of uploaded files, or SCORM resources) cannot be searched for using this block.

+## Requirements

+At this time, Moodle 2.0 (build 2010112400) or greater, although 2.0 and 2.1 are no longer supported and you should probably be using a newer, supported version ([more info about Moodle versions here](http://docs.moodle.org/dev/Releases)).

 ## Installation

 Installation is a matter of copying files to the correct location within your Moodle installation, but it is always wise to test new plugins in a sandbox environment first, and have the ability to roll back changes.